Back to Business! Launch Your New Business With 10% Off — Start Now

 Translation Risk

-When a company operates subsidiaries in a foreign country but bases its financial performance on its own currency, it faces translation risk.
-If the foreign currency is weaker than the domestic currency, the company’s earnings will look poor when translated from the subsidiary currency to the domestic currency.
-A company can take measures using the financial instruments (including forward contracts and currency options) available in the foreign exchange market to hedge against these risks,
+If the foreign currency is weaker than the home currency, the company’s earnings will look poor when translated from the subsidiary currency to the home currency.
+A company can take measures using the financial instruments (including forward contracts and currency options) available in the foreign exchange market to hedge against these risks.

 For example, an American company controls several manufacturing plants in South Korea.
 While the South Korean won is relatively strong, the American company’s financial statements will show a lower value on the assets in South Korea even though they haven't actually dropped because the dollar is stronger than the won.